-American men experienced a bit more freedom with fashion then the British but it was the Price of Wales and his love of golf that opened up the world to more sporty, relaxed, fashions.
+American men experienced a bit more freedom with fashion than the British but it was the Price of Wales and his love of golf that opened up the world to more sporty, relaxed, fashions.
 Even if you were not playing a sport it was still highly fashionable to dress like you were.
-The two tone brogue with fringe or shawl tongues became mens favorite footwear of the decade.
+The two tone brogue with fringe or shawl tongues became men’s favorite footwear of the decade.
 Almost every man wore these for day or formal occasions.
-The difference between mens two toned shoes in the 1920s verses the 1930s were color.
-The 1920s has mostly grey and white or brown and white tones while the 1930′s introduced all sorts of color options such as blue and white, green and white, and purple and white.
+The difference between men’s two toned shoes in the 1920′s verses the 1930′s were color.
+The 1920′s has mostly grey and white or brown and white tones while the 1930′s introduced all sorts of color options such as blue and white, green and white, and purple and white.

 For most office, work, or casual shoes the shape of the toe changed over the 1920 decade.
-Early on the top was pointed, much more then today’s office shoes.
-By the mid twenties the tow rounded out and then took a sharp, blunt square front, with bulbous top, and slightly rounded edges.
+Early on in the 20′s the top was pointed, much more then today’s office shoes.
+By the mid twenties the two rounded out and then took on a sharp, blunt square toe with a bulbous top, and slightly rounded edges.
+It is interesting to see how the shape of shoe toes coincided with the changing width of mens pants- small toes for narrow pants, wide toes for wide pants!
 The pointed toe shoe was mostly worn by conservative men, who still wore boots in the style of the 1900′s!

 1920′s Tennis Shoes